October 1958 to February 1962

 In the summer of 1958 shortly after high school graduation I enlisted in the United States Army for 36 months under the Army's Guaranteed Army Technical Schooling program, specifically for the Redstone Mechanical Materiel Maintenance Course, or RMMMC (phonetically pronounced " Rum C"), which at the time was being conducted at the US Army's Redstone Arsenal, Huntsville, Alabama.

-In order to complete Basic Training in a timely fashion prior to attending the next scheduled RMMMC, the Army directed me to report for active duty on 27 October 1958.
-The 8-week RMMMC was designed to teach Army enlisted and warrant officer personnel all aspects of the mechanical side of the Redstone: missile assembly and handling; propulsion, pneumatic, and mechanical systems; and, ground handling equipment.
+In order to complete 8 week's of Basic Training in a timely fashion prior to attending the next scheduled RMMMC, the Army directed me to report for active duty on 27 October 1958.
+The 8-week in length RMMMC was designed to teach Army enlisted and warrant officer personnel all aspects of the mechanical side of the Redstone: missile assembly and handling; propulsion, pneumatic, and mechanical systems; and, ground handling equipment.
 However, through an Army - we shall say politely - "quirk", for me RMMMC was not to be.

 In general terms, I can divide my Army service into four phases: basic training, advanced training, Continental United States (CONUS) duty, and overseas duty.
 I eventually ended up serving more than the 36 months enlistment, as I will explain further along.